Gastropoda

 What are Snails and Slugs?

 They prefer moist environments and live off decaying animal matter, algae, and plant material such as leaves and stems.
-These pests are most active on cool, wet and humid nights.
+Slugs and snails are most active on cool, wet nights with high humidity.

 Symptoms

 Silvery trails which can dry to appear like gold dust.
 These trails are the mucus they secrete in order to move.
-Holes in leaves of plants and seedlings chewed off at the base.
+Look out for holes in the leaves of plants and seedlings chewed off at the base.

 How to protect your plants